Andy Richter, Hilaria Baldwin, Corey Feldman and Jordan Chiles join 'Dancing with the Stars' cast

 They were announced Wednesday on “Good Morning America.”
 The season premiere is set for Sept.
 16 on ABC and Disney+.

 Baldwin, a fitness enthusiast and wife of Alec Baldwin, will pair with pro Gleb Savchenko.
-She's been posting herself dancing for days on Instagram.
-Feldman, the former teen star, will dance with Jenna Johnson.
+She's been posting herself dancing for days on Instagram and starred with her family on their own reality show, “The Baldwins.”
+Feldman, a musician and former teen star, will dance with Jenna Johnson.
+Chiles is an Olympic-winning gymnast.

 Fishel is known for her role of Topanga Lawrence on “Boy Meets World.”
 Her partner will be Pasha Pashkov.
 Elaine Hendrix is among other newcomers.
 The “Parent Trap” and “Romy and Michele’s High School Reunion” actor will dance with Alan Bersten.

-Also joining: Retired NBA player Baron Davis, who bounced around several teams in his career, including the New York Knicks; Dylan Efron, brother of Zac who appears in “Down to Earth with Zac Efron” on Netflix; Scott Hoying from the a cappella group Pentatonix, singer Lauren Jauregui and comedian Andy Richter.
+Also joining: Retired NBA player Baron Davis, who played on several teams in his career, including the New York Knicks; Dylan Efron, brother of Zac Efron, was among the winners of Season 3 of the U.S. version of “The Traitors”; Scott Hoying from the a cappella group Pentatonix; singer Lauren Jauregui; and comedian Andy Richter.

 Previously announced contestants are Alix Earle, Robert Irwin, Whitney Leavitt and Jen Affleck.